-EXPLANATION - Matter in bolded italics is new; matter between brackets fomitted material] is material to be omitted.

-AN ACT relating to school property; requiring the Office of Energy within the Office of the Governor to award a grant to the board of trustees of a school district, the sponsor of a charter school or a business to assess and improve certain ventilation and filtration systems of a school to the extent that money is available; establishing requirements for such assessments and improvements; requiring a certified technician to complete an assessment report; requiring the board of trustees of a school district, the sponsor of a charter school or a business to prepare a report; providing that a generally accepted industry standard prevails over any requirement of this bill that conflicts with the industry standard; and providing other matters properly relating thereto.
+~ EXPLANATION - Matter in bolded italics is new; matter between brackets formitted material is material to be omitted.
+AN ACT relating to school property; requiring the [Office of Energy within the Office of the Governor to award a grant to the] board of trustees of a school district [...] or the [sponsor] governing body of a charter school [or a business] to assess and improve certain ventilation and filtration systems of a school to the extent that money is available; establishing requirements for such assessments and improvements; requiring [a certified technician] certain personnel to complete an assessment report; requiring the board of trustees of a school district [...] or the [sponsor] governing body of a charter school [or a business] to prepare a report; [providing that a generally accepted industry standard prevails over any requirement of this bill that conflicts with the industry standard;] requiring certain local educational agencies to include certain information in a plan to return to in-person instruction; and providing other matters properly relating thereto.
 Legislative Counsel's Digest: